Two Crossings of the Katy Railway

 tower from N. Covington St. The Cotton Belt (orange arrows) entered Hillsboro on

-a southwest heading, crossing the TE at grade on Waco St. (purple circle.)
-Near the Katy
+a southwest heading, crossing the TE at grade on Waco St. (purple circle), a

 tracks, the Cotton Belt had a bridge (orange oval) above a roadway that

-after the T&BV (B-RI) was abandoned through Hillsboro in 1935.
-Its former
+after the T&BV (B-RI) was abandoned through Hillsboro in 1935, hence its

-right-of-way beside the tower is difficult to discern.
-The SSW / TE grade
+former right-of-way beside the tower is difficult to discern.

 Above